sourcegraph/handbook/content/company/strategy/code-graph/batch-changes/index.md

 ### Mission

 We allow developers to focus on changing their code, without having to do any plumbing (building scripts to interact with codehosts and integrate with other tools and workflow).
-We help them drive changesets to completion without having to rely on spreadsheets and painful coordination, as these steps are painful and time consuming, which encourages keeping old code around.
+We help them drive changesets to completion without having to rely on spreadsheets and heavy project management, as these steps are painful and time consuming, which encourages keeping old code around.
 We do this because we think developer's time is better spent shipping products than building plumbing and doing project management, and because having a frictionless way to make code changes will encourage all developers to keep the codebase quality high over time.

 ### Strategy